-When used in place of basil, nasturtium will add a very slight earthy flavor to the pesto.
+When used in place of basil, nasturtium will add a radish-type ‘bite’ and a very slight earthy flavor to the pesto.
 It’s hard to pick out when added to a pasta or soup, but you could use a mix of basil and nasturtium leaves if you want more of a traditional pesto flavor.

 This is a humble little sauce, and I don’t want you to think it will win any awards or turn you into a celebrity chef.
-However, I have had friends ask to take some of my nasturtium plants home after trying it, so they can make some too.
+However, I my friends always ask to take some of my nasturtium plants home after trying this sauce, along with the recipe.

 If you have a yard full of nasturtium, this is a great way to use it up.
 You could give some as gifts to your earth-loving or frugal friends, and freeze the rest to brighten up a winter meal.

 - 50 large nasturtium leaves or twice as many if small

 - Wash the nasturtium leaves and shake them dry (they can be slightly wet).
 Toast the nuts (it intensifies their flavor and I love it) – put them in a dry pan over medium heat, stirring every 30 seconds or so.
 Cook for 2-3 minutes – until they start to smell good.
 Then take them off the heat, or they will burn (fast!)

 - Fill your food processor up 3/4 of the way, loosely, with leaves.
 Blend until they are chopped.
 Add more leaves, blend.
 Continue this until all of the leaves are blended up.

 - Add in the pistachios and blend until finely chopped.